DocNow/twarc/README.md

-In the utils directory there are some simple command line utilities for working with the json dumps like printing out the archived tweets as text or html, extracting the usernames, referenced urls, and the like in utils.
-If you create one please send me a pull request :-)
+In the utils directory there are some simple command line utilities for working with the json dumps like printing out the archived tweets as text or html, extracting the usernames, referenced urls, and the like.
+If you create a script that is handy please send me a pull request :-)

 License
 -------